tillmzw/cos/content/posts/18-fleeing-vallaki.md

 date: 2025-07-17
 draft: false
 toc: true
-description: "The party flees Vallaki for Kresk."
+description: "The party flees Vallaki for Krezk."
 ---

 ## Meeting up at the church